MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-dashboard-widget.md

 ---
-title: Add a dashboard widget | Extensions for Visual Studio Team Services
+title: Add a dashboard widget | Extensions for VSTS
 description: Tutorial for creating a widget that you can then add to a dashboard
 ms.prod: vs-devops-alm
 ms.technology: vs-devops-extensions-api